AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

    - The _counter_end_ of the current call must be greater than its _counter_start_.
    - Both counters must match the ones defined in the top item in the previous iteration's private call requests.

-2. For both private and public call requests in the private function circuit's public inputs:
+2. For both private and public call requests in the private call data:

    - The _counter_end_ of each request must be greater than its _counter_start_.
    - The _counter_start_ of the first request must be greater than the _counter_start_ of the current call.
    - The _counter_start_ of the second and subsequent requests must be greater than the _counter_end_ of the previous request.
    - The _counter_end_ of the last request must be less than the _counter_end_ of the current call.

-3. For items in each ordered array in the private function circuit's public inputs:
+3. For items in each ordered array in the private call data:

    - The counter of the first item much be greater than the _counter_start_ of the current call.
    - The counter of each subsequent item much be greater than the counter of the previous item.